JaimurughanB/Analysis-of-the-Disk-Structure-using-Sleuth-Kit/README.md

 Interpret the output of the tools to understand the disk structure, including partitions, sectors, and files.

 ## PROGRAM:
-Sleuth Kit Disk Analysis Commands✅ Option 1: Create a Sample Disk Image (for Testing)
+Sleuth Kit Disk Analysis Commands ✅ Option 1: Create a Sample Disk Image (for Testing)

-Let’s create a 10MB blank disk image and simulate file system activity: cd ~/Downloads
+Let’s create a 10MB blank disk image and simulate file system activity:

+cd ~/Downloads

 # Step 1: Create an empty disk image